-The 5 star hotels: Alvear Place, Faena, Park Hyatt Palacio Duhua, Sofitel, Four Seasons (All cost about $450 USD and up)
+The Big 5 Star Hotels: Alvear Place Hotel, Faena Hotel, Park Hyatt Palacio Duhua, Sofitel Hotel, Four Seasons (All cost about $450 USD and up per night)

-The 4 star hotels and nice boutique hotels: Algodon Mansion, Legado Mitico, Jardin Escondido, Fierro, Mine (All cost about $150 USD and up)
+The Boutique Hotels: Fierro Hotel, Algodon Mansion, Home Hotel, Legado Mitico, Jardin Escondido, Mine (All cost about $150 USD and up)

-Temporary Apartments: Your best bargain accommodation for long term stays is renting a fully furnished temporary apartment.
-Temporary apartments really are great and they will afford you all the creature comforts of home while you are away!
-One of the main drawbacks are no concierge and no flow of traveler friends however the price for a week is often times less than 1 night in a 5 star hotel.
+Your best bargain accommodation for long term stays is renting a fully furnished temporary apartment.
+Temporary apartments really are great and they will afford you all the comforts of home while visiting Buenos Aires – plus, the price for a week is often times less than one night in a 5 star hotel.